Noumanabegum/Quote-Generator/README.md

 ### Live preview : https://r-quotes.netlify.app/

 This is a simple quote generator website that displays random quotes to the user when they click the "New Quote" button.
 The project was created using HTML, CSS and JavaScript.
+This project uses an API so without actual code in your device, you cannot get the new guotes.

 ## Features :